Blog

 In the early 1990s, improved computer monitors that could support a graphical user interface helped to advance visual programming to the next level of utility, the integrated development environment (IDE).
 The most well known of these IDE languages is Microsoft Visual Basic, along with other“Visuals” including Visual C and Visual Java.
 These languages use graphical tools in connection with a terminal window to make it easier to program with them.
 Still, at their core they are text-based languages that feature a visual element and not a full visual programming language.
 You still needed to learn the underlying coding to use them, which limits their utility.

-Modern Visual Programming for Web Applications
+Visual Programming Language for Web Applications

 Text-based coding is also known as “high-code” development that requires skilled application programmers.
 Today’s most advanced front-end web development, visual-based programming languages like Blaze, are generally known as “low-code” or “no-code” development environments that work with domain-specific languages used with web applications.